-Meet John Vu – DIrector of Information Technology for the Open Door Group in Vancouver, as well as lead instuctor on CAT’s Network Security programs.
+Meet John Vu – Director of Information Technology for the Open Door Group in Vancouver, as well as lead instructor on CAT’s Network Security programs.

 How did you get into Network Security?

 I have always found Information Technology interesting as it dictates the future of our lives.
 As technology advances, there are more technical vulnerabilities in the infrastructure allowing hackers to gain easy access.
 Every day, you will hear hacking news such as a data breach of about 106 million Capital One accounts, or Verizon exposed data for 14 million customers however appearing to have been caused by hackers.
 There are other threats than viruses, spam, trojans and ransomware.

 As the ‘Internet of Things’ begins to establish a foothold in daily life, ransomware growth seems poised to become more severe and more